MartaBofillRoig/BCE/README.md

 https://cinna.upc.edu/compare/

-This repository contains some of the R functions for the shiny-app CompARE within the setting of binary endpoints.

-The repository also contains the source files of the papers:
+This repository contains some of the R functions for the shiny-app CompARE within the setting of binary endpoints as well as the source files of the papers:

 	* Selection of composite binary endpoints in clinical trials.
 Biom J. 2018 Mar; 60(2):246-261.